Acquisitions in the Education and EdTech Sector in 2023

 The following is a summary of mergers and acquisitions transactions in the education and edtech sectors in 2023.
 We try to update this post every week as we close more deals and learn of other deals that have closed in the sector.

 The education and edtech sectors have seen a marked slowdown in activity so far in 2023.
 This is following a significant drop in valuations in 2022 as edtech companies no longer benefited from the COVID boost.
-That said, valuations for small, medium, and large edtech companies are back to their normal pre-COVID levels and are still significantly than traditional businesses, with the average valuation for small and medium-sized edtech companies being approximately 3X trailing twelve-month revenue.
+That said, valuations for small, medium, and large edtech companies are back to their normal pre-COVID levels and are still significantly higher than valuations for traditional businesses, with the average small and medium-sized edtech companies being valued at approximately 3X trailing twelve-months revenue.

 Acquisitions in the education and edtech sectors in 2023 so far